The Best Password Managers of 2025

 Is Aura Easy to Use?

-FYI: Like Total Password and Dashlane, Aura doesn’t have a desktop app or a full-screen web app, but there’s an online dashboard for Aura where we managed our passwords.
+FYI: As we said, Aura doesn’t have a desktop app or a full-screen web app, but it has a full-screen online dashboard where we could manage our passwords.

 Our Aura password manager browser extension running in Chrome Our experience importing passwords into our Aura vault was similar to NordPass.
 It took just a couple of minutes once we had our .csv file from Chrome.
 All our devices synced as well.
 The one thing we noticed is that the auto-fill feature sometimes didn’t work.
 In those instances, we had to open the browser extension, search the site we were filling details into, and copy/paste the username and password manually.
 This happened about 10-percent of the time.
 It’s no biggie, but we hope Aura will fix it.